ieXLnc/DDPG/README.md

 - Gaussian noise
 - Adaptive noise

-### The model can take the following hyperparameters:
+### The model takes the following hyperparameters by default:
 - fc1=400 (nodes on the first dense layer)
 - fc2=300 (nodes on the second dense layer)
 - gamma=0.99